 Grants: Each school year, the SHSF will seek to grant a scholarship in an amount of $6,000 ($1,500/year over 4 years) to one chosen high school student who meets the above criteria.
 The Jeffco Schools Foundation will evaluate applications and determine the recipient.

 The grant may be used by selected student recipients for college tuition and related expenses.
 Scholarship payments will be made directly to the recipient’s college of choice.

-Columbine Memorial Scholarship for TEACHERS (District-wide): Application will be available online January 2016.
+Columbine Memorial Scholarship for TEACHERS (District-wide): Application will be available online January.

-Beyond Jeffco: Colorado Opportunity Scholarship Initiative and Scholars Program: This new operating program of the Foundation connects low income students from across the County to scholarship to support post secondary credentialing or certification, removing affordability as the barrier towards completing a post secondary career pathway.
+Beyond Jeffco: Colorado Opportunity Scholarship Initiative and Scholars Program: This new scholarship of the Foundation connects low income students from across the County to scholarship to support post secondary credentialing or certification, removing affordability as the barrier towards completing a post secondary career pathway.
 The goal is to help students not only attend a post secondary program, but help students complete their credentialing program at an in-state CDHE approved program or institution.
-Scholarships will be awarded as either: full or partial tuition assistance costs to leverage other available sources funds.
+Scholarships will be awarded as either full or partial tuition assistance costs to leverage other available sources funds.
 Funded by a matching grant awarded by the CDHE and funds raised by the Foundation as part of a Countywide Campaign to support our graduates, the Foundation will award up to 1 million dollars to serve Jeffco high school seniors.
 The program also supports the District offset costs related to select qualifying concurrent enrollment expenses.